nedrysoft/dmgee/README.md

 - CLI11 development libraries
 - yaml-cpp development libraries

-***The application requires Python 3 to be installed, currently, the build does not bundle the python libraries and system modules into the application bundle and relies on them being correctly installed and accessible.***
+***The application requires that the user has Python 3 installed; currently, the build does not bundle the python libraries and system modules into the application bundle and relies on them being correctly installed and accessible.***

-To build and run the application from source, you will need to ensure that you have python 3 installed and that the modified dmgbuild module is also installed, currently, the patch is outstanding while things are finalised, but you can install it directly from my fork with the following command:
+To build and run the application from source, you will need to ensure that you have Python 3 installed and the modified dmgbuild module.
+Whilst things are finalised, but you can install it directly from my fork with the following command:

 ```shell script
 python3 -m pip install git+https://github.com/fizzyade/dmgbuild.git@master --force